duongphuhiep/OrderService/src/NodeJsClient/README.md

 ![NewOrder function contract](https://user-images.githubusercontent.com/1638594/127748110-9876f77d-1504-4be3-b9b1-9277837f6e80.png)

-we know that the input type is `OrderService.API.Models.NewOrderCommand` so
+we know that the input type is `OrderService.Contracts.NewOrderCommand` so
-* the exchange we will have to use is `OrderService.API.Models:NewOrderCommand`, it is a convention
+* the exchange we will have to use is `OrderService.Contracts:NewOrderCommand`, it is a convention
-* the RequestType is `new MessageType("NewOrderCommand", "OrderService.API.Models")`
+* the RequestType is `new MessageType("NewOrderCommand", "OrderService.Contracts")`
-* the ResponseType is `new MessageType("Order", "OrderService.API.Models")`
+* the ResponseType is `new MessageType("Order", "OrderService.Contracts")`

 * the input structure can be described in typescript as following